lynnlangit/aws-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ---

 ### Key considerations
-- Many Terra (GCP) reference datasets require authenticated access because they consist of human health data.
+- Many Terra (AWS) reference datasets require authenticated access because they consist of human health data.
 To explore this feature, all users can use the **'1000 Genomes' dataset** because it has public access.
 - Import and use any subset of this reference data in your Terra analysis (notebook or workflow)

 ### How to do this and verify